 - Reversible micro corneal deposits, halo or blurred vision

 - Photophobia or visual impairment: If vision becomes impaired whilst taking amiodarone, please tell us.

 - Skin rash, discoloration or photo sensitivity (skin can become sensitive to sunlight).
 People taking amiodarone should protect themselves from the sun by wearing protective clothing and using a wide spectrum sun block.

 - Abnormal thyroid function: If tiredness, heat or cold intolerance, weight gain or loss, heart pounding, light-headedness, restlessness or poor concentration develops whilst taking amiodarone, please tell us.

-- Liver impairment: Please tell us if your child’s skin develops a yellow tinge, they are passing brown or dark coloured urine, sweating or weight loss.
+- Liver impairment: Please tell us if your child’s skin develops a yellow tinge, they are passing brown or dark coloured urine, have excess sweating or weight loss.

 Amiodarone and other medicines

 Always check with your prescriber or pharmacist before giving your child any other medicines, including herbal or complementary medicines.

 The following are known to interact with amiodarone:

 - Grapefruit juice: This can increase in amount of amiodarone absorbed from the stomach so is best avoided while taking amiodarone.